swaaz/Halo/README.md

-# Halo - A web Game
+# Halo - An Open-Source Web-App based elemenatry game

 You can play and Enjoy on your own or play with friends upto 4 players at a time!